 ©2009-2014 SocketLabs, Inc., Version 1.1, Last Edit: January 21, 2015

-The Email On-Demand Notification API provides the ability to subscribe to automatically generated HTTP POST event notifications, which can be consumed by your own applications.
+The Notification API provides the ability to subscribe to automatically generated HTTP POST event notifications, which can be consumed by your own applications.
+This type of API is also commonly referred to as a “webhook” API.
 Notifications are generated for SMTP events such as delivered messages, failed messages, and FBL messages received.
 This API makes it easy to receive real-time notification of these events, written in any language, on any platform, in any location, without the need to write traditional plugins.
 We recommend the use of the Notification API over the Reporting API whenever possible, as the receipt of real-time notifications for every event is much more efficient than after-the-fact queries against our system via the Reporting API. [▲]

 To enable this feature, visit the Configuration => Settings => Advanced Features => Notification API page and enable both the feature and the types of events you want to receive notifications from.
 Additionally, you will need to write and deploy an endpoint that can process and respond to notifications.
 The URL of this endpoint is required by this feature’s configuration.
 This endpoint will need to both process and store notifications as they arrive, as well as respond to our service with the proper authentication information.
 All notifications sent from our services will contain the Secret Key seen on the control panel page as well as your server ID, which should be used to ensure that all notifications are coming from our services.
 All responses to notifications need to contain the Validation Key, so that we continue to ensure that your endpoint is both identified and currently able to process notifications.
 We also ask that if the Secret Key does not match in a notification message, your application should return a 401 error response. [▲]